liferay/liferay-docs/userGuide/en/chapters/20-configuring-for-high-availability.markdown

 Liferay store to use one of three other supported protocols.
 We'll look at these next.

-#### Using the CMIS store [](id=using-the-cmis-store-liferay-portal-6-2-user-guide-20-en)
+#### Using the CMIS Store [](id=using-the-cmis-store-liferay-portal-6-2-user-guide-20-en)

-Though you can mount as many different CMIS (Content Management Interoperability Services) repositories as you like in the documents and media library, you may wish also to redefine the Liferay repository to point to a CMIS repository as well.
+Though you can mount as many different CMIS (Content Management Interoperability Services) repositories as you like in the Documents and Media library, you may wish also to redefine the Liferay repository to point to a CMIS repository as well.
 Why?
-Because, as you know, users are users, and it's possible they may find a way to create a folder or upload content to the Liferay repository.
+Users might want to create a folder or upload content to the Liferay repository.
 It would be nice if that Liferay repository was connected to a clustered CMIS repository by the administrator without having to mount it through the UI.
 The CMIS store allows you to do just that.

 If you wish to use the CMIS store, all you need to do is set the following four directives in your `portal-ext.properties` file: